 - Dogs that commonly swim in lakes, ponds, the ocean, or swimming pools are prone to having ear infections if their ears are not dried appropriately once they have finished swimming.

 Although there are several types and severities of ear infections in dogs, the signs and symptoms for each will be similar.
 If you notice that your dog has any of the following signs or symptoms, it is ideal to get their ears checked by a veterinarian so you can seek the appropriate treatment method.

-- Rubbing the ears on the ground or furniture
+- Rubbing the ears on the ground or on furniture.

 Before you begin any treatment regime, you will need to cleanse your dog’s ears thoroughly.
 Cleansing your dog’s ears will remove any dirt, debris, or waxy buildup which will enable the treatment to reach the infected areas of the ear canals.
 In order to properly clean your dog’s ears, you will need a few things that can be found around the house.
 Gather the following items so you can cleanse your dog’s ears safely.

 - Cotton Balls

 Similar to the importance of cleaning your dog’s ears before administering home remedies, you will need to be aware of how to do so in a safe and comfortable way.
 Please refer to the following guidelines before beginning any treatment.

 - Make sure that any drops are at room temperature or slightly warmed before administering.
 If the drops are too cold or too hot when placed into your dog’s ears, they can cause shock and discomfort as well as make the infection worse.